-Test out of classes to get closer to your degree at UMUC.
+Test out of classes to get closer to your degree at UMGC.

-Getting a head start at UMUC Europe could be as easy as passing approved examinations and earning college credit.
+Getting a head start at UMGC Europe could be as easy as passing approved examinations and earning college credit.
 You can earn credits toward your associate's degree or bachelor's degree via credit by exam.
-You can earn these credits as long as there is no duplication of academic credit and your scores meet UMUC standards.
+You can earn these credits as long as there is no duplication of academic credit and your scores meet UMGC standards.

 UMUC Europe National Test Centers

 Our national test centers offer computer-based College Level Examination Program, or CLEP, exams.
 CLEP study guides are available online through the College Board.
 The UMGC code number is 5804.
 You must enter this number on your exam material if you want your score sent to UMGC.

 CLEP information is subject to change without notice.
 All CLEP General Examinations are considered lower level.

 |CLEP Exam Title||ACE Recommended Passing Score||Credits||UMGC Equivalent Course or Subject|